jamesgray007/hoai-course/docs/local_setup.md

 # 🚀 Setting Up Your Python & Cursor Development Environment

 - Welcome!
-This guide walks you through installing Python, installing Cursor, and scaffolding a brand-new Python project with best practices in place.
+This guide walks you through installing Python, Cursor, Visual Studio Code and scaffolding a brand-new Python project with best practices in place.
 ---

 ## 🎯 Learning Objectives